edgedb/edgedb-docker/README.md

-# Official Dockerfile for EdgeDB Server
+# The official Docker image for EdgeDB

-The official Docker image for EdgeDB and the EdgeDB CLI.
+This repository contains the officially maintained Docker image packaging EdgeDB and the EdgeDB CLI.

 #### ✨[Documentation](https://www.edgedb.com/docs/guides/deployment/docker)✨